Last Updated: November 4, 2022

 If I’ve already had COVID-19, won't I have natural immunity?
 Do I still need to get vaccinated and boosted?

 Yes, it is highly recommended.
-There isn’t enough evidence to know how long you carry antibodies after being infected with the virus.
-It is also possible to get re-infected with COVID-19 after you’ve already had it.
+It is possible to get re-infected with COVID-19 after you’ve already had it.

 The best way to protect yourself from COVID-19 infection or re-infection is to get vaccinated and boosted.